GuardBear2/SIEM/src/engine/tools/docker/README.md

 ## Start the container

-After creating the container, you can start it, and is not necessary to build the image again until we update the image or `wazuh-engine`.
+After creating the container, you can start it, and is not necessary to build the image again until we update the image or `guardbear-engine`.

 To start the container, you can use the `docker start` command: